-The Financial Transparency Act And The Importance Of Standardized Data
+The Financial Transparency Act and the Importance of Data Standardization

 In March 2017, H.R.1530, also known as the Financial Transparency Act of 2017 (FTA) was introduced in the 115th Congress.

 The FTA was the first US regulatory technology (“RegTech”) law and included measures designed to improve the regulatory reporting landscape.
 This article highlights some of the key features you should know about this Act.

 According to the bill, the text of which can be read in full here, the purpose of the FTA is:

 “To amend securities, commodities, and banking laws to make the information reported to financial regulatory agencies electronically searchable, to enable RegTech applications, and for other purposes.”

 Prior to the introduction of the FTA, it was common for US financial regulatory agencies to use unstructured data to collect information.
 This lack of data standardization led to a variety of problems, including higher compliance costs for businesses and further difficulty for regulators, investors, and analysts to easily retrieve and analyze financial data.

 The FTA aimed to address some of these issues and improve the overall regulatory reporting landscape in the US.

 What does the Financial Transparency Act do?

 The FTA applies to eight financial regulatory agencies, the full list of which can be read here.